Jestella/e-commerce/README.md

 # 🛍 E-commerce Platform: Style S

-Style S is an E-commerce Website built with React and Redux.
+Style S is an e-commerce website built with React and Redux.

 # Motivation